 - In addition to the risks of typical market corrections and bear markets, a short volatility position is also vulnerable to a Black Swan type event.
 A major geopolitical event, natural disaster, or terrorist attack could cause a very large, essentially instantaneous jump, in the volatility funds.
 The record one-day VIX jump so far was a 116% jump in February 2018, but in this post I postulate that even bigger one-day jumps in the VIX are not out of the question.
 The VIX futures that underlie the volatility ETPs don’t track the VIX moves directly, typically the mix of futures used moves around 45% of the VIX’s percentage move for the 1X funds, but with the 2X leveraged funds that still gives a 90% daily jump in their prices.
 On the February 5th, 2018 the VIX futures jumped almost the same amount as the VIX, 96% vs 116%—resulting in the termination of Credit Suisse -1X XIV and the detuning of SVXY down to a -0.5X fund.
 If an event like this happens when the market is closed there will be no chance for protective measures like stop loss orders to execute.
 Even if the event happened during market hours conditions would be chaotic, and the market would likely shut down quickly.

 If I haven’t managed to scare you off by now, the next section discusses specifics of initiating a short trade.

 - These securities are always in the “hard to borrow” category, so it’s very likely at least a phone call to your broker will be required to create a short position.
 It’s also very likely you’ll have to pay an ongoing fee to borrow the shares.
-Plan on the annualized fee being at least 7%.
+Plan on the annualized fee being at 3% for the non-leveraged VXXB.

 - You’ll need to have margin capability setup in a taxable account.
-Short selling is not allowed in retirement accounts like IRAs or 401Ks.
+Short selling is not allowed in retirement accounts such as IRAs or 401Ks.